awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Required: No

 **onFailure**
-If you specify this input for a plugin with the `exit` value and the step fails, the step status reflects the failure and the document does not run any remaining steps unless a `finallyStep` has been defined\.
-If you specify this input for a plugin with the `successAndExit` value and the step fails, the step status shows successful and the document does not run any remaining steps unless a `finallyStep` has been defined\.
+If you specify this input for a plugin with the `exit` value and the step fails, the step status reflects the failure and the document doesn't run any remaining steps unless a `finallyStep` has been defined\.
+If you specify this input for a plugin with the `successAndExit` value and the step fails, the step status shows successful and the document doesn't run any remaining steps unless a `finallyStep` has been defined\.
 Type: String
 Valid values: `exit` \| `successAndExit`
 Required: No

 **onSuccess**
-If you specify this input for a plugin and the step completes successfully, the document does not run any remaining steps unless a `finallyStep` has been defined\.
+If you specify this input for a plugin and the step completes successfully, the document doesn't run any remaining steps unless a `finallyStep` has been defined\.
 Type: String
 Valid values: `exit`
 Required: No